 Capturing the Benefits of Industrial Efficiency

-An industrial efficiency feasibility analysis was conducted for SPEER by the Texas A&M Energy Systems Laboratory (ESL).
+In 2016, an industrial efficiency feasibility analysis was conducted for SPEER by the Texas A&M Energy Systems Laboratory (ESL).
 We found that a voluntary program to encourage reporting of energy efficiency by small to medium-sized industries could collectively save 3.1 million MWH of electricity and 3,460 MW of electricity demand.
 A major co-benefit associated with this energy savings is the opportunity to reduce NOX emissions in Texas by 750 metric tons annually (a precursor to ozone/smog), which is comparable to annual savings from the Texas Emissions Reduction Plan (TERP) programs.
 Broader implementation of such a program to include large industries could potentially save Texas 17,300 metric tons of NOX and 13.4 million tons of CO2 annually.
 Savings would be proportionally similar in Oklahoma, demonstrating significant potential impact across the South-Central region.
 Emissions Reductions Potential from Common Energy Efficiency Projects in Small to Medium-Sized Industries.

-SPEER worked with ESL to develop the framework for a voluntary reporting mechanism for verified energy efficiency projects that are implemented by manufacturing or industrial customers in this region.
+In 2017, SPEER worked with ESL to develop the framework for a voluntary reporting mechanism for verified energy efficiency projects that are implemented by manufacturing or industrial customers in this region.
 Such a standardized tracking and verification system would allow leaders in industry to receive recognition for voluntary energy efficiency improvements they are undertaking, receive credit for contributing to the region’s efforts to improve air quality through energy efficiency, and encourage future investment by others.
 SPEER”s final report: Capturing the Multiple Benefits of Industrial Energy Efficiency.